jerrod-lankford/GarageQTPi/README.md

 Note: The switches I linked have 3 terminals (COM, NO, NC).
 You should wire up COM to GND and NO to the GPIO.

+**Important: The above diagram is outdated, pin 21 may actually be pin 27.
+Consult your raspberry pi's pin diagram**

 ### Relay wiring
 **IMPORTANT: You shoud always consult with a manual before wiring**